Metropolis-Hastings transition kernel couplings: Maximal kernel couplings

 Next, for $i,j \in \{0,1\}$ and $A \in \scrFp$, define $\Phi_{ij}(\xy, A) := \P((x',y') \in A, b_x = i, b_y=j)$ using the full output of Algorithm~\ref{alg:nonmax}.
 We observe that this is a coupled acceptance mechanism relating $\bq$ and $\bp$.
 The first condition of Definition~\ref{def:cam} is satisfied by construction.
 For the second condition, define $X_m = b_x x_m' + (1-b_x) x$ and $Y_m = b_y y_m' + (1-b_y) y$.
 Since $\bq_m$ and $\bb_m$ generate $\bp$, we must have $(X_m, Y_m) \sim \bp(\xy,\cd)$.
-Thus for any $\axy \in \scrFp$, \eq{ & \Phi_{11}(\xy, \axy) + \Phi_{10}(\xy, A_x \times \calX) 1(y \in A_y) \\ & \qquad + \Phi_{01}(\xy, \calX \times A_y) 1(x \in A_x) + \Phi_{00}(\xy, \calX \times \calX) 1(x \in A_x) 1(y \in A_y) \\ & = \P( X_0 \in A_x, Y_0 \in A_y, b_x = 1, b_y=1 \g x,y) + \P( X_0 \in A_x, Y_0 = y, b_x = 1, b_y=0 \g x,y) \\ & \qquad + \P( X_0 = x, Y_0 \in A_y, b_x = 0, b_y=1 \g x,y) + \P( X_0 = x ,Y_0 = y, b_x = 0, b_y=0 \g x,y) \\ & = \bp(\xy, \axy). } The third condition on $\Phi$ follows from the fact that $b_x = 1$ if $x_m'=x$ and $b_y = 1$ if $y_m'=y$.
+Thus for any $\axy \in \scrFp$, \eq{ & \Phi_{11}(\xy, \axy) + \Phi_{10}(\xy, A_x \times \calX) 1(y \in A_y) \\ & \qquad + \Phi_{01}(\xy, \calX \times A_y) 1(x \in A_x) + \Phi_{00}(\xy, \calX \times \calX) 1(x \in A_x) 1(y \in A_y) \\ & = \P( X_0 \in A_x, Y_0 \in A_y, b_x = 1, b_y=1 \g x,y) + \P( X_0 \in A_x, Y_0 = y, b_x = 1, b_y=0 \g x,y) \\ & \qquad + \P( X_0 = x, Y_0 \in A_y, b_x = 0, b_y=1 \g x,y) + \P( X_0 = x ,Y_0 = y, b_x = 0, b_y=0 \g x,y) = \bp(\xy, \axy). } The third condition on $\Phi$ follows from the fact that $b_x = 1$ if $x_m'=x$ and $b_y = 1$ if $y_m'=y$.
 Since $\Phi$ is a coupled acceptance mechanism relating $\bq$ and $\bp$, Lemma~\ref{lem:rnderivs} ensures the existence of a $\bb$ such that $\bq$ and $\bb$ generate $\bp$. \end{proof}

-The result above shows that if a maximal transition coupling $\bp \in \Gmax(P,P)$ is generated by a proposal coupling $\bq$ and an acceptance coupling $\bb$, then $\bq$ does not have to be maximal.
-The following example shows that some maximal couplings $\bp$ cannot be generated from any maximal coupling $\bq \in \Gmax(Q,Q)$.
+Lemma \ref{lem:maxtonon} shows that if a maximal transition kernel coupling $\bp \in \Gmax(P,P)$ is generated by a proposal coupling $\bq$ and an acceptance coupling $\bb$, then $\bq$ need not be maximal.
+In Appendix~\ref{ex:nonmax} we observe that some maximal couplings $\bp$ cannot be generated from any maximal coupling $\bq \in \Gmax(Q,Q)$.
+Although~\citet{OLeary2020} showed that we can usually derive \textit{some} maximal coupling $\bp$ from a maximal coupling $\bq$, we conclude that there is no general relationship between the maximality of a proposal kernel coupling and that of an associated transition kernel coupling.